Schlup-Pucak & Wilson Funeral Home

 In addition to his professional pursuits, Gary honorably served his country as a veteran of the United States Navy, demonstrating bravery and commitment that earned him the respect of many.
 His service is remembered fondly by those who knew him.
 Outside of his professional and military life, Gary had a zest for life that was reflected in his hobbies and interests.
 He was a passionate Harley Davidson enthusiast, finding joy and freedom in the open road and the camaraderie of fellow riders.

 Gary leaves behind a loving family who will continue to honor his memory.
-He is survived by his brothers, Jay (Sadie Dorsett) and sisters, Phyllis Wilson and Bonnie McCall, along with numerous nieces, nephews, great nieces, and great nephews who cherished him dearly.
+He is survived by his brother, Jay (Sadie Dorsett) and sisters, Phyllis Wilson and Bonnie McCall, along with numerous nieces, nephews, great nieces, and great nephews who cherished him dearly.
 He was preceded in death by his parents, Roy and Phyllis McCall, and his brother, Doug McCall.

 Per his request, cremation has taken place and he will be laid to rest at a later date at Ohio Western Reserve National Cemetery.